midinerd/crimson-surfer/README.md

 Crimson_surfer is an idea originally conceived by crissaegrim/midinerd in order to make it easy to listen to directories full of patch files for the Clavia Nord Modular (G1) virtual modular synthesizer.

-The original implementation was a clever combination of a Python program which feeds a list of G1 patch names into Max/MSP.
-Max would "send" the patch file to the Nord Modular Editor program, follwed by a series of MIDI notes to the Noed Modular synthesizer.
-This made it easy to listen to a bunch of patches without the drudgery of having to loead each one manually.
+The "original implementation" was a clever combination of a Python program which feeds a list of G1 patch names into Max/MSP.
+Max would "send" the patch file to the Nord Modular Editor program, followed by a series of MIDI notes to the Nord Modular synthesizer.
+This makes it very easy to listen to many patches without the drudgery of having to load each one manually.

+Later modifications by Reddy Kilowatt (Tony Cappellini) removed the need for Max/MSP to send the MIDI notes to the synthesizer.
+A pure-python implementation is the result, thanks to the MIDO Python library.

 ## System Requirements
-Windows 10 (The professional version was used for development, other versions have not been tested but are expected to work as well.)
+* A PC with Windows 10 (The professional version was used for development, other versions have not been tested but are expected to work as well.)
-Python 3 (if you want to run crimson_surfer from source, otherwise a stand-alone version will be available for those who don't have Python installed.)
+* Python 3 (if you want to run crimson_surfer from source, otherwise a stand-alone version will be available for those who don't have Python installed.)
+* The Nord Modular (G1) Editor or
+* The Nord Modular (G2) Editor or
+* The Nord Modular (G2) Demo Editor (no hardware synthesizer is required.)

 ## Hardware Requirements
-a Midi Port
+* A MIDI interface.
-A Nord Modular G1 Synthesizer or a Nord Modular G2 Synthesizer (the G2 Demo Editor also works)
+* A Nord Modular G1 Synthesizer or
+* A Nord Modular G2 Synthesizer

+ORIGINAL DESCRIPTION: to be deleted and added above.
 Tested on Windows 10:

 Crimson Surfer is a collection of technologies that take a G1 Nord Modular and Windows10 PC with python & Max/MSP into an automated patch-file demonstrator.